tarsisexistence/redux-pending-effects/lib/README.md

 ## Problem it solves

 Have you ever been in a situation where you need to add a global loader/spinner to any side effect that your application is processing?
-Perhaps you are using Redux and some third-party library for asynchronous processing, for example, redux-saga / redux-thunk / promise middleware?
+Perhaps you are using Redux and some third-party library for asynchronous processing, for example, redux-saga / promise middleware?
 Great, then it should be interesting to you.

 Why not handle the pending state manually for each action?